 Experiential, exciting and empowering, our imaginative approaches harness tried and trusted approaches from the worlds of drama, visual art and creative writing.
 Approaches specifically developed to support young people in developing their reading and writing skills – and to boost motivation, build on existing knowledge and enhance progression.

 Our highly interactive poetry workshops are a fantastic way to celebrate poetry in your school.
 During our sessions pupils will be introduced to frameworks that allow them to construct and revel in poems that question the world around them – and learn the skills associated with performance.
-View all of our poetry programmes here.
+View all of our National Poetry Day programmes here.

 Soundscape Poetry has always been one of the most popular workshops, as it engages students in creating their own poems – with content that’s closely linked to texts they’re exploring in class!